shaloo/gallery/README.md

 # gallery

 This repository contains some of the images owned / created / copywrited by [shaloo](https://github.com/shaloo).
+It also uses other images with credits simply for the purpose of demonstrating css features used by codepen project: https://codepen.io/techshalz/pen/XWePRPZ.

 ## Profiles